Jah Wobble: Early post-PiL years

 He then did a variety of day jobs, whilst continuing to perform and record his music in what spare time he had.
 These jobs included a long stretch with the London Underground.
 In an oft-quoted tale, it is related that he once, at Tower Hill Underground Station via the public address system, regaled commuters with the deadpan announcement, "I used to be somebody.
 I repeat, I used to be somebody."

 By 1987, due to the repeated prompting of his friend and former bandmate, percussionist Neville Murray, Wobble reformed The Invaders of the Heart.
 Armed with a live recording of a concert he had made with a new line-up of musicians during a European tour in 1988, Wobble travelled to New York City's New Music Seminar in 1989 to get back into the music industry.
 Wobble was able to secure an eleventh-hour record deal with a small European record label.
 The live album, Without Judgement, was recorded in the Netherlands and was released in November 1989.

-Following the relative success of Without Judgement, Wobble has collaborated with many musicians - Brian Eno among them - & his explorations into world music predated much of the genre's popularity.
+Following the relative success of Without Judgement, Wobble has collaborated with many musicians - Brian Eno among them - and his explorations into world music predated much of the genre's popularity.
 Wobble hit his commercial peak with 1991's Rising Above Bedlam.
 While the album did not chart, it spawned four singles including his first top-40 hit, Visions of You, featuring Sinéad O'Connor.
 Jah Wobble's 1994 album Take Me to God was influenced by world music genres and contributions from a variety of artists of diverse cultural backgrounds, including Baaba Maal, Dolores O'Riordan, and Chaka Demus, and was also a critical and commercial success.